bwcompton/EcoAssess/inst/aboutMassachusetts.md

 This web tool provides access to landscape ecological models that estimate ecological integrity and the contribution to regional connectivity of every location in the northeastern United States.
 It is intended to help conservation practitioners strategically conserve land that supports viable ecosystems and wildlife populations.
 You can view Indices of Ecological Integrity (IEI) and ecoConnect across the Northeast or produce reports for designated project areas (e.g., parcels) summarizing IEI and ecoConnect.

+**There are two versions** of this app: the **regional** version that applies to 13 states in the Northeast, and the new **Massachusetts** version with MassGIS parcel and protected open space data.
+Both versions use the same underlying data, and will give the same results for the same project areas.
+Pick <u>switch</u> to switch between versions.

 The **center** pane displays maps of IEI and ecoConnect and provides tools for navigation

 - drag the map to pan
 - click **+** and **&#x2212;** to zoom, or use your mouse's scroll wheel
 - type an address or location in the locate bar at the bottom right.
 This can be a full street address, the name of a town (for example "spruce creek pa"), or a latitude and longitude (for example, "42.3923, -72.3448")

 The **right** pane provides tools that select layers to display and control how they are displayed

 - click **>** to collapse the right panel, making more room for the map
 - select one of the four scalings for the Index of Ecological Integrity (IEI), or one of the four ecoConnect layers
 - drag the ecoConnect display slider to the right to lighten lower-valued paths, emphasizing important paths for regional connectivity
 - drag the layer opacity slider to make the IEI or ecoConnect layers more transparent or more opaque
 - turn off layers or set layer opacity to 0% to focus on the basemap
 - select one of the four choices of basemap: *Simple map* - a plain map of roads and place names (best for display with layers),
   *Open Street Map* - a crowdsourced map with more detail, *Topo* - USGS topographic maps, or *Imagery* - aerial orthophotos from USGS
-- turn on state and county boundaries
+- turn on Massachusetts county and town boundaries
+- turn on MassGIS permanently-protected open space (open space won't show until you've zoomed in far enough)
+- turn on MassGIS parcel boundaries (these won't show until you've zoomed in far enough; closer than for protected open space)
 - upload a polygon shapefile to use as an additional basemap of, for instance, parcels or protected land.
 This shapefile can't be huge---not more than parcels for a town or protected land for a county.
 - toggle display to use your full screen

+*Note*: protected open space and parcel boundaries often differ.
+This is a data issue from the original sources.
+Although we believe the parcel boundaries are generally more accurate, neither layer is typically survey-quality.

 The **left** pane includes a tool for producing reports for specific sites (e.g., parcels) as well as links to documentation

 - click **<** to collapse the panel
 - click Draw to draw a polygon delineating your project area, or
-- click Upload to upload a shapefile (or a zipped shapefile) of your project area, and then
+- click Upload to upload a shapefile (or a zipped shapefile) of your project area, or
+- click Select parcels to select one or more parcels representing your project area (click once to select, and again to deselect), and then
 - click Get report.
 You'll have an opportunity to provide a project name and description, and then download a PDF report.
-All drawn or uploaded polygons are merged and assessed as a single project.
+All drawn, uploaded, or selected polygons are merged and assessed as a single project.
 - click Restart to clear drawn polygons or uploaded shapefiles and start over
+- click <u>switch</u> to switch to the regional version

 **Your data**.
 No data are retained on our servers.
 We use secure https, so data are encrypted between your computer and our servers.
 Reports you request may be saved on your computer, depending on your browser settings.
 When you close your browser, all user data, including drawn polygons, uploaded shapefiles, and reports are immediately deleted from our servers.
 We use <a href="https://matomo.org/" target="_blank" rel="noopener noreferrer">Matomo</a>, a privacy-focused site analytic